somiljain7/unsupervised-learning/keywords.md

 4)Normalizer->Normalizer() rescales each sample -The Normalizer will separately transform each company's stock price to a relative scale before the clustering begins.

-5)t-SNE- created a 2d map of dataset
+5)t-SNE- created a 2d map of dataset(t-distributed tochastic neighboe embedding)(approximately representing the distances between the samples)

 6)hierarchial clustering
 every centroid(data unique) begins in a separate cluster , at each step the 2 closest clusters are merged